ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 We have combined all the fastq files from the same sample into one fastq file, so our SRR_Acc_List.txt also needs to be updated for downstream scripts that references the SRR_Acc_List.txt file.

-We will make a copy of the SRR_Acc_List.txt file
+We will first ensure SRR_Acc_List.txt is sorted and make a copy of it.

 ```
+sort -o SRR_Acc_List.txt SRR_Acc_List.txt
 cp SRR_Acc_List.txt SRR_Acc_List_2.txt
 ```